-I’m a joint JD-PhD (Computer Science) candidate at Stanford University where I’m lucky enough to be advised by Dan Jurafsky.
+I’m a joint JD-PhD (Computer Science, AI) candidate at Stanford University where I’m lucky enough to be advised by Dan Jurafsky for my PhD and Dan Ho for my JD at Stanford Law School.
 I’m also an OpenPhilanthropy AI Fellow and a Graduate Student Fellow at the Regulation, Evaluation, and Governance Lab.
 At Stanford Law School, I co-led the Domestic Violence Pro Bono Project, worked on client representation with the Three Strikes Project, and contributed to the Stanford Native Law Pro Bono Project.
 Previously, I was lucky enough to be advised by David Meger and Joelle Pineau for my M.Sc. at McGill University and the Montréal Institute for Learning Algorithms.

 I also spent time as a Software Engineer and Applied Scientist at Amazon AWS/Alexa, worked with Justice Cuéllar at the California Supreme Court, am a part-time researcher with the Internal Revenue Service Research, Applied Analytics and Statistics Division, and am a Technical Advisor at the Institute for Security+Technology.